UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Using an Ethernet cable and closing background apps are simple ways to significantly reduce lag.

-If you are tired of dealing with lag, you do not always need to switch internet providers immediately.
-You can often optimize your home network with a few simple adjustments.
-Here are five actionable ways to fix high network delay:
+If you are tired of dealing with constant lag, you do not always need to switch internet providers immediately.
+You can often optimize your home network with a few strategic adjustments.
+Here is a step-by-step checklist to help you fix high network delay:

-2. Move Closer to the Router: If you absolutely must use Wi-Fi, try to reduce the physical distance between your primary device and the router.
-Moving to the same room or removing physical barriers can drastically improve signal strength and lower your ping.
+2. Optimize your router placement: If you absolutely must use Wi-Fi, try to reduce the physical distance between your primary device and the router.
+Moving your router out of the closet and into a central, elevated room can drastically improve signal strength and lower your ping.

 If you have tried all these steps and still experience high lag, it might be time to upgrade your plan.
-If you are currently on DSL or satellite, investigate if a fiber connection is available in your area.
+If you are currently on an older DSL line or satellite connection, investigate if a fiber connection has become available in your neighborhood.

-Eco Edge: Fiber internet is not only the fastest option for low latency; it is also typically more energy-efficient than many legacy copper networks, using significantly less electricity to transmit data over long distances.
+🌱 Eco Edge: Fiber internet is not only the fastest option for low latency; it is also an environmentally mindful choice.
+Fiber networks are typically more energy-efficient than legacy copper networks, using significantly less electricity to transmit data over long distances.

 For more detailed information on broadband benchmarks and what you should expect from your service, you can visit the FCC’s Broadband Speed Guide.

-While blazing-fast internet speed is important, it isn’t the only metric that matters for a happy, connected home.
-Understanding latency gives you the power to troubleshoot exactly why your video calls are choppy or why your smart home devices feel frustratingly slow.
-Before you commit to a more expensive monthly bill, try running a ping test, closing background applications, and switching to a wired connection.
+While a blazing-fast download speed looks great on paper, it isn’t the only metric that matters for a happy, connected home.
+Understanding the nuances of latency gives you the power to troubleshoot exactly why your video calls are choppy or why your smart home devices feel frustratingly slow.
+Before you commit to a more expensive monthly bill, take a few minutes to run a ping test, close those heavy background applications, and switch to a wired Ethernet connection.
 Often, a few small, strategic adjustments are all it takes to banish the lag and get back to a smooth, reliable online experience.

 Frequently Asked Questions About Internet Latency